Ennendra/MyRecipeBook/README.md

 #### Backend:

-The backend was designed to follow a RESTful API pattern, keeping the services modular and easy to extend.
+The backend was designed to follow the REST API pattern, keeping the services modular and easy to extend.
 We used MVC (Model-View-Controller) as the primary design pattern to separate business logic from presentation and routing, ensuring a clean architecture.

 #### Integration & Deployment: